opencyber-space/MemoryGr.id/docs/video-ingestion.md

 * Actuation metadata
 * Redis update configuration
 * Color formatting and quality
-* FrameDB routing references
+* MemoryGrid routing references

-This environment is used by internal FrameDB GStreamer plugins to perform intelligent encoding, storage, and routing decisions.
+This environment is used by internal MemoryGrid GStreamer plugins to perform intelligent encoding, storage, and routing decisions.

 ---